telerik/kendo-ui-core/docs/controls/hybrid/drawer/drawer.md

         <p>Swipe to reveal the drawer</p>
     </div>

-## Revealing a Drawer
+### Reveal Drawer

-In addition to responding to user swipes, the widget can be open when any mobile navigational widget (listview, button, tabstrip, etc.) is tapped.
+In addition to responding to user swipes, the Drawer widget can be opened when any mobile navigational widget, such as the ListView, Button, and TabStrip among others, is tapped.
+To do so, the navigational widget should have the `data-rel="drawer"` and `href` attribute pointing to the Drawer's element `id` set, prefixed with `#`, like an anchor.

-To do so, the navigational widget should have `data-rel="drawer"` and `href` attribute pointing to the Drawer's element `id` set (prefixed with `#`, like an anchor).
+The example below demonstrates a button revealing a Drawer.

-### Button revealing a Drawer
+###### Example

     <div data-role="view">
         <a href="#foo" data-rel="drawer" data-role="button">Foo</a>